khoih-prog/WIOTerminal_WiFiManager/README.md

     Serial.println("\nConfiguration portal requested.");
     digitalWrite(PIN_LED, LED_ON); // turn the LED on by making the voltage LOW to tell us we are in configuration mode.

-    //Local initialization.
+    //Local intialization.
 Once its business is done, there is no need to keep it around WIO_WiFiManager WIO_wifiManager;

     WIO_wifiManager.setMinimumSignalQuality(-1);